nigarofe/CAL/web-app/notes and docs/Documentation.md

 # Interface description
-- There's only one screen
-	- There's a centralized h1 title "Questions"
-	- There's a search bar that search in regex across all table fields
-- Clicking a row of the table opens a modal with the question
-	- Modal structure
-		- The modal header has a centralized h1 title "Question 42"
-		- The model body has the following sections
-			- Question statement
-			- Question resolution by LLM
-			- Question resolution by myself
-			- Question answer
-		- The model footer has a button tray aligned to the center with two buttons, named "0" and "1," , that when hovered display
-			- "0 = I needed help to solve the question"
-			- "1 = I solved the question without any external help"

-# Data Management
-- To maintain a lightweight architecture while meeting modest performance goals, we persist all records in a single CSV file rather than using a full database.
-- Since browsers cannot write directly to local files for security reasons, a minimal Node.js backend handles every CSV read/write operation.
-This backend is deliberately kept simple, exposing just two endpoints:
-- GET /data: Reads the CSV file and returns the raw data to the client.
-- POST /data: Receives updated data from the client and writes it back to the CSV file.

-This design minimizes server-side complexity and usage, ensures secure file access, and keeps the overall system easy to maintain.

 ## Tech Stack / Requirements
 - npm 10.9.2
 - CSS
 - HTML
 	- Bootstrap 5.3.5
 - JavaScript
 	- Node.js 22.14.0
-- Katex 0.16.22
-- csv-stringify 6.5.2

 ### Useful commands
 - See if is installed correctly